 Previewing your mazes on mobile

-Be sure to test your prototype on representative mobile devices before sharing the maze with your testers.
+Be sure to test your prototype on representative mobile devices before sending out the maze.

-This is a best practice whenever using Maze, but it's particularly important if you anticipate they will be testing with a mobile device.
-If you know that your tester pool may be using older devices, test with the oldest iPhone available to you, to ensure that the maze works as expected from beginning to end.
+This is best practice whenever using Maze, but it’s particularly important if you expect they’ll be testing with a mobile device.
+If you know that your participants may be using older devices, test with the oldest iPhone available to you.
+This way, you’re sure that the maze works as expected from beginning to end.

 To see how your maze will look like for mobile users, open the preview link on a mobile device.